Brave spooky Halloween events

 Welsh Museums Festival

 28 October - 05 November 2023.
 The Welsh Museums Festival offers a variety of events in museums across Wales.
 Find out what happens behind the scenes at your local museum.
-Events include fun family friendly Halloween happenings, interactive science, object handling and crafts sessions, lectures and conservation sessions.
+Events include fun family friendly Halloween happenings, history trails, craft sessions, storytelling sessions, workshops and talks.